-And the rule of 4 percent has been challenged recently by financial experts, complicating the issue further.
-The amount a retiree can withdraw from savings without risk per year may be smaller -- at the same time, the retiree's need may be growing, rendering the decision to downsize questionable.
+And the rule of 4% has been challenged recently by financial experts, complicating the issue further.
+The amount a retiree can withdraw from savings without risk per year may be smaller.

 Other arguments against downsizing

-"For someone downsizing from a home they own, there are a bunch of hidden costs to consider," says Monte Kane, managing director of accounting firm Kane & Co., P.A.
+"For someone downsizing from a home they own, there are a bunch of hidden costs to consider," says Monte Kane, principal of MBAF, an accounting firm based in Miami.

 "First, many factors could lead to higher property taxes, even though the house itself is smaller.
 Perhaps the prior home was subject to limitations.
 Or the fair market value of the new home could be higher."

-The timing of the closings on the two homes could also result in unexpected costs.
+The timing of the closings on the 2 homes could also result in unexpected costs.